Azure-Samples/Serverless-microservices-reference-architecture/README.md

 ## Detailed documentation

-Use the table of contents below for detailed documentation for each component of the reference architecture.
+Use the table of contents below for detailed documentation of each component of the reference architecture.

 - [Introduction to serverless microservices](documentation/introduction.md)
   - [What are microservices?](documentation/intro.md#what-are-microservices)